Name server: Recursive query

 If a name server cannot answer a query because it does not contain an entry for the host in its DNS cache, it may recursively query name servers higher up in the hierarchy.
 This is known as a recursive query or recursive lookup.
-A server providing recursive queries is known as a recursive name server or recursive DNS, sometimes abbreviated as recdns.
+A server providing recursive queries is known as a recursive name server.

 In principle, authoritative name servers suffice for the operation of the Internet.
 However, with only authoritative name-servers operating, every DNS query must start with recursive queries at the root zone of the Domain Name System and each user system must implement resolver software capable of recursive operation.

 Caching name server

-Caching name servers (DNS caches) are usually recursive resolvers that store DNS query results for a period of time determined in the configuration (time-to-live) of each domain-name record.
+A caching name server or DNS cache is usually a recursive resolver that stores DNS query results for a period of time determined in the configuration (time-to-live) of each domain-name record.
 DNS caches improve the efficiency of the DNS by reducing DNS traffic across the Internet, and by reducing load on authoritative name-servers, particularly root name-servers.
 Because they can answer questions more quickly, they also increase the performance of end-user applications that use the DNS.

 Caching name servers are often also recursive name servers—they perform every step necessary to answer any DNS query they receive.
-To do this the name server queries each authoritative name-server in turn, starting from the DNS root zone.
+To do this, the name server queries each authoritative name server in turn, starting from the DNS root zone.
 It continues until it reaches the authoritative server for the zone that contains the queried domain name.
 That server provides the answer to the question, or definitively says it can't be answered, and the caching resolver then returns this response to the client that asked the question.

 The authority, resolving and caching functions can all be present in a DNS server implementation, but this is not required: a DNS server can implement any one of these functions alone, without implementing the others.

 Internet service providers typically provide caching resolvers for their customers.
 In addition, many home-networking routers implement caching resolvers to improve efficiency in the local network.

-Some systems utilize nscd, which stands for the "name service caching daemon".
+In some systems, nscd (name service caching daemon) provides a comprehensive name caching mechanism.